 Phil Rickman is an author who should be better known in the United States, because his books are terrific.

 Merrily Watkins is a young widow who’s just become an Anglican priest.
-She moves to the English/Welsh border with her rebellious teenage daughter Jane, becoming the parish priest in the small village of Ledwardine.
+She moves to the English/Welsh border with her rebellious teenage daughter Jane, taking over as parish priest in the small village of Ledwardine.
 Her encounters with a restless spirit in the old vicarage lead to her appointment as “deliverance consultant” for the diocese of Hereford, which is just a newfangled term for exorcist.

 Now, this could lead to standard horror or to silly supernatural stuff, but Rickman is too smart and too subtle to let that happen.
 You won’t find any teenage vampires or rabid zombies wandering through these pages.
 Instead, the paranormal elements are just spooky enough to send shivers down your spine but always rooted in human emotion and human (dare I say it?) evil.
 Rickman always lets the reader decide whether to believe in God and Church and Religion, whether to believe in ghosts and hauntings, whether to believe in witches and ley lines and ancient pagan rituals.
 Nothing is dismissed and nothing is assumed.